Damocles-fr/PPJF/README.md

 ## Installation Steps
 It's much better to use Notepad++ to view this and the scripts to edits. https://notepad-plus-plus.org/downloads/
-If you use a custom Jellyfin skin, it may not be entirely fonctional and need to edit the two .js files to adapt them to you .css skin.
-It depends of the skins, it may work too.

 ### 0. Download PPJF.zip